Call sharing and group call pickup in Microsoft Teams

 Group call pickup is less disruptive to recipients than other forms of call sharing (such as call forwarding or simultaneous ringing) because users can configure how they want to be notified of an incoming shared call (via audio and visual notification, visual only, or banner in the Teams app), and they can decide whether to answer it.

 To share calls with others, a user creates a call group and adds the users they want to share their calls with.
 Then they choose a simultaneous ring or forward setting.
 See Call forwarding and simultaneous ring in Teams for details.

 Users, the call group owner, and members of the call group must be in Teams Only deployment mode.
 For more details on Teams deployment modes, see Understand Microsoft Teams and Skype for Business coexistence and interoperability

 Users must be Enterprise Voice enabled to set up and use call sharing and group call pickup.
-For additional details on the licensing model, See Office 365 licensing for Microsoft Teams.
+For additional details on the licensing model, see Microsoft Teams service description.

 Configure group call pickup

-To set up group call pickup, a user first configures a call group (this is not the same as a security group or an Office 365 group), and then adds the users they want to share their calls with.
+To set up group call pickup, a user first configures a call group (this is not the same as a security group or a Microsoft 365 group), and then adds the users they want to share their calls with.
 Then, they choose a simultaneous ring or call forward setting.
 For more information and step-by-step procedures, see Call forwarding and simultaneous ring in Teams.

 Call group creation and notification preferences are user-driven features; administrators do not have to configure these features for their users.
 Call groups cannot be created from security groups or Microsoft 365 groups; they must be created in Teams.